 On his most recent EP, Save Yourself, released in 2017, Terrizzi reflected this renewed sense of purpose through another age-old, sacred object: the pop song.
 Recorded and produced by frequent collaborator Gawain Mathews, Save Yourself is a self-revelatory record, packed with confessional lyrics; bright, plaintive vocals; and melodies that curl up inside your head and stay for days.
 But it’s also a manifesto of sorts -- both a look at where Terrizzi has been, and a clear-eyed glimpse into the future.

 “It may sound grandiose,” says Terrizzi, “but what I’m honestly striving to do is take the pop song and raise it to the level of high art.”

 Armed with only his voice and guitar, Terrizzi has shared the stage with artists as dynamic and diverse as Matt Nathanson, Jon Bellion, Cody Simpson, Tennis, Laura Gibson, Matt Pond PA, Holly Miranda, David Ryan Harris, Gracie & Rachel, and many, many, many more.

 Starting in 2019, Terrizzi plans to release new, original music every month.
-His most recent singles “Time of War,” “The Fall of Rome,” “I Need This,” and “Falling in Love,” are available now everywhere good digital music is sold and streamed.
+His most recent singles “Time of War,” “The Fall of Rome,” “I Need This,” “Falling in Love,” and “Working on a Plan,” are available now everywhere good digital music is sold and streamed.

 Press / Booking?